-Electronic Prescription Service (EPS) make it easier for patients to obtain repeat prescriptions whilst improving the efficiency of local primary care services.
+The Electronic Prescription Service (EPS) makes it easier for patients to obtain repeat prescriptions whilst improving the efficiency of local primary care services.
 Lambeth CCG wanted to improve the take-up of its EPS to above the 80 per cent national target in every surgery.

-Dr Masterton and Partners medical practice in Streatham were consistently below this target and were finding it difficult to close the gap; the six medical and 11 administrative staff felt ‘dejected’.
+Dr Masterton and Partners medical practice in Streatham were consistently below this target and were finding it difficult to close the gap; the six medical and eleven administrative staff felt ‘dejected’ about this.

 The practice had 60 per cent of its registered patients with at least one chronic illness, and 40 per cent of their repeat prescriptions were going to care home residents.
 This was not only a burden to the practice, it was also inconveniencing their patients.

 We worked with the medical practice team to develop an achievable action plan.
 Key elements of this included:

 - Establishing and proving a process for the practice and local pharmacists